 Given the capacity of our new space, and to honor the capital contributions of our supporters, Project Angel Heart’s Board of Directors set a “GROW 30” goal of increasing the number of meals and clients served by 30% between 2012 and 2015.
 We are proud to say that we accomplished our goal, serving over 1,100 clients per week by the end of 2015.

-In 2017, Project Angel Heart plans to deliver 335,000 medically-modified meals to at least 2,900 Coloradans living with life-threatening illness in the Denver and Colorado Springs communities.
-We will serve children as well as seniors, clients as well as their families, and many individuals who are living in poverty or who have been diagnosed with a mental illness or cognitive disability in addition to their disease diagnosis.
+In 2018, Project Angel Heart plans to deliver 385,000 medically modified meals to at least 3,000 Coloradans living with life-threatening illness in Denver and Colorado Springs.
+We will serve children as well as seniors, clients as well as their families, and many individuals who are living in poverty.
 About 80% of our clients will live in Metropolitan Denver, while 20% will live in Colorado Springs.
 We will also modify meals for 65% of our clients, meeting dietary needs specific to their illnesses, treatments, religious beliefs, and allergies.